QualiSystems/Ixia-IxloadController-Tcl-Shell/README.md

-# Spirent-TestCenterController-Shell
+# Ixia IxLoad Controller Shell
-A cloudshell shell to enable work with TestCenter
+A Quali CloudShell shell to enable work with an Ixia IxLoad